1. Home

 ⚙️ Midfielders

-• The Engine: Teboho Mokoena (Mamelodi Sundowns) is a certain starter.
+• The Engine: Teboho Mokoena (Mamelodi Sundowns) remains a certain starter but carries a disciplinary warning after a 16th-minute yellow card against Mexico.

 🚀 Attackers